orcmid/orcmid.github.io/SECURITY.md

 ## Reporting a Vulnerability

-To engage privately about potential threats or exploitabole threat-surface, please use the GitHub vulerability reporting provision of a specific project's Security tab, such as the
+To privately report an exploitable vulnerability or exposed threat-surface, please use the GitHub vulerability reporting provision of a specific project's Security tab, such as
 [orcmid.github.io Security](https://github.com/orcmid/orcmid.github.io/security)
-tab when specifically about `orcmid.github.io` content.
+when specifically about a particular project/repository (such as for `orcmid.github.io` directly here).

 If you are unable to exercise that capability, or prefer private email communication, send a digitally-signed plaintext email to [orcmid](mailto:orcmid@msn.com).